ElectricCodeGuy/SupabaseAuthWithSSR/README.md

   CONSTRAINT vector_documents_unique_chunk UNIQUE (user_id, title, "timestamp", page_number, chunk_number),
   CONSTRAINT fk_user FOREIGN KEY (user_id) REFERENCES auth.users(id) ON DELETE CASCADE );
+-- Note: PostgreSQL currently does not support indexing vectors with more than 2,000 dimensions.
+If you have hundreds of thousands of documents resulting in hundreds of thousands of vectors, you need to use an embedding model that produces 2,000 dimensions or fewer.

 -- Create indexes
 CREATE INDEX IF NOT EXISTS idx_vector_documents_user_id ON public.vector_documents USING btree (user_id);